By: Dr. Jeff Grosskopf – Owner and founder of Epic Life Chiropractic in Wauwatosa WI.

 Working your body harder is the key.

 Let me give you another important rule: The harder you workout and the more experience you get working out, you must exercise less!!!

 Yes, this is precisely the opposite of what you’ll learn from the fitness industry.

 The harder you, the better results you get, BUT you need more time to recover.

 All my clients saw amazing and sustainable results, and they never plateaued.
 I consistently worked them harder and saw them less and less as we kept training together.

 Here are a couple more key points to burning fat and keeping it off:

 1. Fat loss SHOULD be fast.
 Your body can gain and burn fat very quickly with the right condition.
 My clients all lost 2-5 pounds a week and kept it off.

 2. Long workouts (think cardio classes or boot camps) will stall weight loss.
 However, if your goal is to be active or you love run then have at it.
 BUT, if your goal is to lose weight, then you need to stop these type of workouts.

 3. One of the best ways to burn a lot of fat and sustain your muscle is FASTING.
-It’s better to eat nothing at all then a reduced calorie diet.
-Fasting helps keep muscle whereas a low calorie, high meal frequency diet does very little to burn fat.
+It’s better to eat nothing at all than a reduced-calorie diet.
+Fasting helps keep muscle, whereas a low calorie, high meal frequency diet does very little to burn fat.